Improving Acoustics: The 4 Step Checklist

 Best Placement Plans for Improving Acoustics

 The ideal scenario is to incorporate acoustic panels into your decor.
-Today’s panels are designed to be hidden in plain sight.
-In fact, most panels come in an array of color choices and even custom images options meaning that your friends won’t know that what they are looking at is an acoustic panel lending to the comfort of the room.
-For more acoustic panel benefits read our 8 Ways Acoustic Wall Panels Will Make Your Room Better article.
+In fact, since most panels come in an array of color choices and even custom image options, today's sound treatments are often hidden in plain sight.
+For more acoustic panel benefits, read our 8 Ways Acoustic Wall Panels Will Make Your Room Better article.

 To determine what you need, start by knowing how people most often use the space.
 Take into consideration any constraints in the room layout.
 For example, if sound barriers or isolation solutions haven't already been built into the structure of the room, you'll have to add soundproofing to the outside of the wall.
 For sound absorption, acoustic panels are typically placed on walls, or in some cases hung from the ceiling.